OvidijusParsiunas/active-table/README.md

 - Sorting
 - Column types: Text/Number/Currency/Select/Label/Date/Checkbox
 - API for building custom column types
-- Paste from CSV
+- Import/Export/Paste from CSV
 - Programmatic cell updates
 - Overflow scrollbar
 - Pagination
 - Striped rows
 - Customization styling

-### Getting started
+### :computer: Getting started

 ```
 npm install active-table
 ```

-Install the following package for React instead:
+Use the following package for React instead:

 ```
 npm install active-table-react
 ```

-Simply add this to your markup:
+Then simply add this to your markup:

 ```
 <active-table content='[["Planet"],["Earth"]]'/>
 ```

-The exact syntax for the above example will vary depending on the framework of your choice (see here).
+The exact syntax for the above will vary depending on the framework of your choice (see here).

-### Todo
+### :dart: Roadmap

 - [ ] Code refactoring (<b>In Progress</b>)
 - [ ] Move row/column by dragging
-- [ ] Selection mode
+- [ ] Pick mode
 - [ ] Data filtering
 - [ ] Unit tests
 - [ ] Undo/Redo

-## Contributions
+## :heart: Contributions

 Open source is built by the community for the community.
 All contributions to this project are welcome!
 <br> Additionally, if you have any suggestions for enhancements, ideas on how to take the project further or have discovered a bug, do not hesitate to create a new issue ticket and we will look into it as soon as possible!